 Specific pre- and co-requisites for each course are listed in the course descriptions.

-EDCP 100 First Year Seminar ART 106 Introduction to Art History FMI 101 Cinema I: Storytelling FMI 102 Cinema II: Continuity FMI 103 Introduction to 16mm Film Production FMI 201 Cinematography I: Black & White FMI 202 Cinematography II: Color FMI 204 Broadcast Production FMI 211 Basic Screenwriting FMI 221 Art & Craft of Editing I FMI 222 Art & Craft of Editing II FMI 231 Film and Moving Image History FMI 301 Documentary/Promo Production FMI 302 Narrative Production FMI 304 Directing the Actor FMI 331 Major Directors/Movements FMI 351 Internship FMI 401 Senior Project Pre-Production FMI 402 Senior Project Production PHOTO 141 Basic Digital Photography VCD 125 Fundamentals of Digital Media
+FYS 100 First Year Seminar FMI 101 Cinema I: Storytelling FMI 102 Cinema II: Continuity FMI 201 Cinematography I: Black & White FMI 202 Cinematography II: Color FMI 204 Broadcast Production FMI 211 Basic Screenwriting FMI 221 Art & Craft of Editing I FMI 222 Art & Craft of Editing II FMI 231 Film and Moving Image History FMI 301 Documentary/Promo Production FMI 302 Narrative Production FMI 304 Directing the Actor FMI 331 Major Directors/Movements FMI 334 Film Aesthetics FMI 390 Internship FMI 401 Senior Project: Pre-Production FMI 402 Senior Project: Production FMI 441 Sound Design VCD 125 Fundamentals of Digital Media

 Students must also complete the courses for one of the tracks listed below.

 FMI 303 Lighting for the Camera FMI 306 Experimental Cinema MOGR 330 Typography in Motion MOGR 331 Intermediate Motion Graphics VCD 230 Typography I